 Within the paracortex, identify the postcapillary venules lined by unusual cuboidal endothelial cells.
 Notice the numerous small lymphocytes traversing the walls of these venules.
 The postcapillary venules are the site of entrance of B and T lymphocytes into the parenchyma of the lymph node.
 The T cells remain in the thymic dependent cortical zone and the B cells migrate to the nodular regions.
 Postcapillary venules are not present in the nodular region of the cortex or in the medullary cords.

 Next, examine the medullary region of the lymph node.
 Lymphocytes are seen in the medullary sinuses, which are discontinuously lined by endothelial cells.
 The medullary cords are more cellular and consist of reticular cells, lymphocytes, macrophages, and plasma cells.
 Plasma cells have abundant, very basophilic cytoplasm, a prominent Golgi zone and an eccentric nucleus whose chromatin has a "cartwheel" appearance.
 The plasma cell secretes antibody.

 #24 Lymph node.
 Injected with India ink through lymphatic system

 Under low power, notice that the India ink particles are concentrated mainly in the sinuses of the node and to a lesser extent in the medullary cords, where most of the phagocytic cells are located.
 The ink is virtually absent in the cortical nodules.
-At higher magnifications, the ink particles may be seen to be contained within the macrophages (histiocytes).
+At higher magnifications, the ink particles may be seen within the macrophages.
 The subcapsular sinus is clinically important because neoplastic cells enter the lymph node here.
-On the convex surface of the node afferent lymphatic vessels with valves and India ink particles may be seen.
+On the convex surface of the node afferent lymphatic vessels with valves may be seen.